 Become a North Carolina Bail Bondsman

-- Participate in the Two-Day Pre-licensing Bail Education Class.
-The cost of this class is about $400-$500.
+- Take the two-day pre-licensing Bail Education Class.
+The cost of this class is around $400 to $500.

-- Obtain and complete an application along with supervising agent signature.
+- Fill out a license application form along with your supervising agent's signature.

-- Receive your qualification letter from DOI and set the date for taking the state exam.
-The letter is valid for up to 30 days.
+- Once you receive a qualification letter, set a date to take the state exam.
+The letter is valid for a month.

-- If you pass, your license is then mailed to you.
+- If you pass, your license will be mailed to you.